Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 It's like an ode to everything intoxicating.
 Maybe some things just the way they are.
 And maybe some things will never bend and break.
 And that's okay.
 It's liberating once you've mustered enough courage to prove yourself that some things are better accepting than having in reality.
 All those heavy, irrational bags you've been lifting are now taken care of.
 And maybe, things aren't so bad even if it stays just the way they are.
 At least, you've journeyed in an experience you'll definitely carry in the long run.
 You've learned to guard your heart.
 You've learned to offer and give only what is necessary.
 And you've learned that, even though gallons of liquor and getting drunk won't take the pain and hurt away, you're stronger and wiser than you were before.
 You're freer to decide what is right and what wrong.
 And you're more open and prepared for challenges you'll encounter in the future.

 What I love about the ending is that it gives you a glimpse of the two main characters while a very meaningful background song is playing.
 It is ambiguous, vague, and open-ended.
 It freely lets the viewers decide to where the story will lead and how these characters will continue progress the story.
 It really isn't an, qoute and unqoute, ending but another start to more future stories worth telling.
 The film's story won't end with them, it will only end if you openly navigate and decide it to.
 And I think that's a wonderful allegory to how real-world stories are told.
 It is, per say, a subversion of the plot-driven system we're used to see every day.
+And it is satisfactory payoff even if you won't notice the tensions and conflicts that arises throughout the whole movie.

-If you want to or are interested to watch the whole movie, you can watch it on YouTube for free in TBA Studios channel.
+If you want to or are interested to watch the whole movie, you can watch it on YouTube in TBA Studios channel.
 And don't worry about the language barriers since the movie in this YouTube channel's already subbed into English.

 © 2020 Darius Razzle Paciente